lkuiucsb/Excel-to-EML/Metadata/Metadata_Readme.md

 ### ListFileType- Reference

 As of today (July 26th, 2020), this list is just a reference for the file type in the entitysheet.
-It is not currently used for code generation.
+Only the "quotecharacter" column is used for code generation if you have csv or txt files.
 The R code is built to auto detect the data table format (e.g. csv, txt, delimiter, and so forth) as well as the entity format based on MIME type definition.

 ### ListUnitDictionary - Reference